 Pediatricians should consider including information on the risks of abortion during routine anticipatory guidance on sexuality given at appropriately-aged well-child visits and again before the patient leaves home.
 Furthermore, pediatricians are likely to encounter the effects of abortion not only when it involves their adolescent patients (who may be fathers or mothers to an unborn child), but also when young patients are affected by the consequences of a parent’s abortion.
 Pediatricians therefore must be prepared to consider how the emotional toll of past abortions affects the parenting dynamics within families in their practices.
 Finally, from a public health perspective, pediatricians should engage in advocacy within their communities and beyond by educating about the health risks of abortion, which include an increased rate of prematurity-related morbidity, an increased risk of breast cancer, suicide, and potentially other mental illness and substance abuse, all of which can exact a heavy toll on the patient and financial burden on society.

 The American College of Pediatricians is a national medical association of licensed physicians and healthcare professionals who specialize in the care of infants, children, and adolescents.
 The mission of the College is to enable all children to reach their optimal physical and emotional health and well-being.

-Please click on this link, Induced Abortion: Risks that May Impact Adolescents, Young Adults, and their Children, for a PDF version of this statement.
+Download a PDF version of this statement: Induced Abortion: Risks that May Impact Adolescents, Young Adults, and their Children

 Additional information is available in a recently published paper by the British Medical Journal, Abortion legislation, maternal healthcare, fertility, female literacy, sanitation, violence against women and maternal deaths: a natural experiment in 32 Mexican states.